 Are pre-authorized debits secure?

-Pre-authorized Debits are very secure and are regulated by Canada’s federal government.
+Pre-authorized debits are very secure and are regulated by Canada’s federal government.
 All of the information that passes through the ACSS payment network is encrypted.
 This means it can’t be redirected, read, or tampered with.

 The federal legislation that outlines the regulation of PAD payments is called the Electronic Payments Regulations under the Financial Administration Act.
 This act details the rights and liabilities of payors and payees using pre-authorized debits, with the intention of protecting both.
 The regulations also contain a clear mandate to ensure any unauthorized debits can easily be reversed.